Hoi An’s Temples and Pagodas

 Address: 21 Le Loi – Hours: 7 a.m. to 9 p.m., daily

-The Tran Family Chapel offers a unique experience to travelers.
+The Tran Family Chapel offers a unique experience to travellers.
 Entering the garden at the front of the small estate, you are greeted and directed to the main worship chamber.
-There, a guide offers you sweets before beginning a short tour.
-Your guide offers some history on the Japanese, Chinese, and Vietnamese architectural influences of the building then lead you to a room of ancient artifacts, the back garden, and finally a souvenir shop.
+There, a guide offers you sweets before beginning a short tour to this part of Hoi An temples and pagodas.
+Your guide offers some history on the Japanese, Chinese, and Vietnamese architectural influences of the building.
+Then they lead you to a room of ancient artifacts, the back garden, and finally a souvenir shop.

-The tour guide’s insistence on handling the coins, incense and other souvenirs can be a bit off-putting.
-But looking past the scripted suggestiveness, the shop offers a large variety of modestly priced authentic goods that are emblematic of Hoi An.
+However, the tour guide’s insistence on handling the coins, incense and other souvenirs can be a bit off-putting.
+But looking past the scripted suggestiveness, the shop offers a large variety of modestly priced authentic goods emblematic of Hoi An.

-To this day, it is occupied by the 8th generation of the Tran family, Mandarin settlers who built the chapel in the early 19th century.
+Interestingly, to this day, it is occupied by the 8th generation of the Tran family.
+Mandarin settlers who built the chapel in the early 19th century.

 Phap Bao Temple

 Phap Bao Temple, also known as Phac Hat Pagoda, is a Buddhist temple located at the crossing of Hai Ba Trung and Phan Chua Trinh Street.
 So just one block away from the Tran Family Chapel.
 Because Phap Bao is an active Buddhist temple, there is no need to present the residents with a ticket.
 But it is necessary to dress modestly and remove shoes when entering the main sanctuary.